 Once you register to become a donor to the Willed Body Program, Stanford’s Division of Clinical Anatomy will keep your name and contact information on file.
 Upon your death, a caregiver or family member must contact us right away (within 12 hours of death).
-We take calls 24 hours/day, every day of the year.
 We will arrange for a funeral home to transport your body to Stanford Medical School, where it may be used to teach students about the structure of the human body, and for furthering medical and scientific knowledge.

 This was an experience that will stay with me the rest of my life.
 I hope I can pay the donors back for their generosity by becoming the best physician I can be.